 A chart will make it easy to see how your sales might dip during a slow period of the year and then grow again during your peak season.
 A chart will also highlight potentially unreasonable guesses at your sales growth.
 If for example, you show a big jump in sales from one month to the next, you should be able to back this up with a strategy that’s going to deliver those sales.

-Your sales forecast isn’t done when you start sharing it with lenders and investors, though.
-Smart businesses use their sales forecast to measure their progress and ensure that they’re on the right track.
-Their sales forecast becomes a management tool that helps them run their business better.
+Your sales forecast isn’t done when you start sharing it with lenders and investors.
+Instead, smart businesses use their sales forecast to measure their progress and ensure that they’re on the right track.
+Their sales forecast becomes a live forecast.
+An up-to-date management tool that helps them run their business better.

 Tools like LivePlan can help with this.
 LivePlan uses a smart dashboard to automatically compare your forecast to your numbers from your accounting system—no cutting and pasting or complicated spreadsheets required.
-This Youtube video walks you through how to set up a strategic forecast in LivePlan.
-Plus, it’s easy to print or create PDF financial reports with the right level of detail to share with your team.
+And with LivePlan’s LiveForecast feature, you can update the forecasts within your Profit and Loss Statement, with the push of a button.

-Editor’s note: This article was originally published in March 2016, and was updated in June 2018.
+Editor’s note: This article was originally published in March 2016, and was updated for 2021.